rutkat/hotel-state-mgmt/README.md

 ## Available Scripts
-Install dependencies using `npm install`.
+Install dependencies using `yarn istall`, NOT npm install!

 In the project directory, you can run: